indico/indico-user-docs/docs/conferences/timetable.md

 ![](../assets/conferences/timetable/reschedule.png)
 ![](../assets/conferences/timetable/reschedule_dialog.png)

-Here, you can either adjust the starting time or the duration.
+You can either adjust the starting time or the duration.
 If you choose to adjust the starting time, the first entry in the timetable will be moved so that its start time is the same as the start time of the event.
 In the case of a session block, the entry will be moved to start when the session block starts.
 All other entries will be 'stacked' after the first entry to completely fill the gaps between the entries.

 This is an example session block timetable before adjusting the start time: